joelhagvall/tor-onion-site-scraper/README.md

 # Tor Onion Site Scraper

-This repository hosts a Python-based scraper tailored to fetch titles and descriptions from .onion sites accessible via the Tor network.
+This repository hosts a Python-based scraper developed to retrieve HTML files based on URLs accessible via the Tor network.
 The scraper is developed by Joel Hägvall and Giancarlo Valverde.

 ## 📝 Features

+- Saves HTML data based on URL, using Tor as a proxy.
-- Retrieves titles and descriptions from .onion websites using Tor as a proxy.
+- Retrieves titles and descriptions from the HTML files located in a specified directory.
 - Saves the extracted data in a CSV file.
-- Maintains privacy and anonymity features provided by the Tor network.
+- Plot occurrences of keywords.

 ## 📦 Prerequisites

 Before utilizing this scraper, ensure the following dependencies are installed on your system:
 - Python 3.6 or higher
 - Tor Browser or Tor service running in the background
-- Required Python libraries: `requests`, `pysocks`, `beautifulsoup4`
+- Required Python libraries: `requests`, `pysocks`, `beautifulsoup4`, `pandas`, `matplotlib`

 ## 🛠️ Installation